danny-baker/deploy-beast-datascience-vm/README.md

 3. Insane internet speed (I've clocked 1,540 MBit/second download speed with a typical 4 core VM)

 ### Making sense of VM Machine Types in Azure
-I think most heavy weight data science applications require high in-memory processing, and parallel core processing either with CPU or GPU.
-As a result I think the VM types of most interest are D/E/N Series.
-The D/E series get you a solid non-GPU setup for example, an 'E16as_v4' will get you 16 x 2.35Ghz cores, 128GiB RAM and 256GB of temporary SSD storage for about $1USD/hr.
-Not bad if you just need to run it for 6 hours to finish an experiment.
+I think most heavy-weight data science applications require high in-memory processing, and parallel core processing either with CPU or GPU.
+As a result I think the VM types of most interest are D/E/M/N Series.

+For non-GPU applications in data engineering and M/L, I think the D/E series get you a solid all-rounder setup with up to 96 cores and 672GiB RAM in a single instance, plus many options to suite a specific project.
+For example, an 'E16as_v4' will get you 16 x 2.35Ghz cores, 128GiB RAM and 256GB of temporary SSD storage for about $1USD/hr.

+If you are doing something crazy, the M series are straight out beasts and single instances can clock out to 416 cores and 11,400Gb RAM.
+I mean I don't know what you would use these for in datascience and they are, to be fair, more suited to hardcore enterprise applications.
+But they are there.

+And for the rapidly evolving deep-learning folk, the new [N-series](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu?context=/azure/virtual-machines/context/context) are for you.
+There are a number of variants and classess within but in essence you can customise the VM to get fractional access to GPU (e.g. 0.25GPU core) to 4 dedicated GPU cores per node.
+And you have access to Nvidia Tesla T4 and M60, Volta V100, AMD Radion Mi25 bolted to vms with latest generation CPU core banks from 4-64 cpu cores.
+I should note these are not available in the Free Trial, you must go to a paid plan.

 The quick and dirty profile of machine types and what to care about for data science applications.
 There are many subvariants so this is just a flavour.